 Repair WAV’s and Convert WAV to CAS, BIN, or BAS

-This utility is either in the form of an extremely powerful web page or a reduced-function standalone.
-It is written in Typescript so it can be run under Windows and Linux.
+This utility is in the form of an extremely powerful web page.

 Convert WAV to/from CAS